-Financial support for Calvary Chapel Christian Academy high school uses the Church funding to support the Academy.
 St. Philip's College does not provide financial support for operation of the high school.
 Student tuition and fees are set by Alamo Colleges District and St. Philip's College receives funding from the state based upon contact hour generation through enrollment in college courses.
-All institutional support expenditures for areas such as student services, IT, Dual Credit, and library services are budgeted within and absorbed by the respective departments/programs operational budgets.
+All institutional support expenditures for areas such as student services, IT, Dual Credit, and library services are budgeted and absorbed by the respective departments/programs operational budgets.
+The sources of funding for the program will come from Tuition and Fees, Ad Valorem Taxes, and State Appropriations.